 In 2018 Bob was asked to speak and support The Tanglin Trust School in Singapore and other highlights included: LA key-notes for Hampshire and Leeds; presentations for various multiple academy trusts; many inset days; continued work with Osiris Educational.

 There are now five books in the opening doors series, all of which will provide units of work as well as advice on layering in concepts and exciting texts to give your pupils the maximum opportunities to excel.

 TWO NEW BOOKS ON A RICHER ENGLISH CURRICULUM ARE NOW AVAILABLE

-There has been a fantastic response across the UK to Bob’s ‘Opening Doors’ series culminating in March, 2017 in the ‘Opening Doors to Quality Writing’ books winning a major award in the ‘educational book’ category at The Educational Resources Awards in Birmingham.
-The new books will offer 30 more units and give fresh ideas on how to build a richer and broader curriculum design.
+There has been a fantastic response across the UK to Bob’s ‘Opening Doors’ including in March, 2017 the ‘Opening Doors to Quality Writing’ books winning a major award in the ‘educational book’ category at The Educational Resources Awards in Birmingham.
+The new ‘richer English curriculum’ books will offer 30 more units and give fresh ideas on how to build a richer and broader curriculum design.

 There are now thousands of schools using Bob’s ‘going deeper’ strategies!
 Bob and his team would like to work with you on an exciting journey using all kinds of quality reading – picture books, children’s fiction and literary classics – to stimulate quality writing.
 We want to help spread the use of quality texts, poetry and literature in primary schools and across the transition phase to KS3!

-All support can be tailored to need and across the three books there are 50 units of work to signpost the way to mastery English and approaches where great writers provide the inspiration and great teachers provide the access.
+All support can be tailored to need and across the five books there are 80 units of work to signpost the way to challenging English and approaches where great writers provide the inspiration and great teachers provide the access.